Trump Mocks Greta Thunberg for Emotional Climate Speech

 “How dare you continue to look away and come here saying that you are doing enough when the politics and solutions needed are still nowhere in sight,” she said.

-Her speech brought out the worst is some conservative commentators, who called her “arrogant” and a “freak” and compared her to Nazi propagandists.
+Thunberg’s speech brought out the worst is some conservative commentators, who called her “arrogant” and a “freak” and compared her to Nazi propagandists.

 By late Monday, Trump decided to get in on the fun, although he wasn’t quite as explicit in his mockery.
 “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!” he tweeted.